GoogleCloudPlatform/agent-assist-integrations/aa-integration-backend/readme.md

 10. `VPC_CONNECTOR_NAME`: the name of your [Serverless VPC Access connector](https://cloud.google.com/run/docs/configuring/connecting-vpc#create-connector) for connecting Cloud Run services to [Memorystore for Redis](https://cloud.google.com/memorystore/docs/redis/redis-overview).
 11. `VPC_NETWORK`: the VPC network to attach your Serverless VPC Access connector to.
 The value should be 'default' if you do not set up VPC for your GCP project.
 12. `REDIS_IP_RANGE`: an unreserved internal IP network for your Serverless VPC Access connector.
 A '/28' of unallocated space is required, for example, 10.8.0.0/28 works in most new projects.
 13. `AUTH_OPTION`: The option of authenticating users when registering JWT.
 By default it's empty and no users are allowed to register JWT via UI Connector service.
-Supported values: 'Salesforce' - verify the auth token using Salesforce OpenID Connect, 'Skip' - skip auth token verification, should not be used in production.
+Supported values: 'Salesforce', 'GenesysCloud', 'Twilio', 'Skip' (skip auth token verification, should not be used in production).

 ## Authorize GCP Processes
 Using separate GCP accounts for service administration and runtime identity in your GCP project is recommended, as service administration is mainly performed by humans with [Google accounts](https://cloud.google.com/iam/docs/overview#google_account) and the latter one is to grant Cloud Run services permissions via [service accounts](https://cloud.google.com/iam/docs/overview#service_account) to enable their access to necessary resources.